kianian9/Message-Queue-Provisioning/README.md

 - ~~Run provisioning in script that also removes kube-config file and sets new~~
 - ~~Fix NodePort on all Grafana pods (cheaper than LB)~~
 - ~~Fix Kubernetes Cluster Monitoring using Prometheus and Grafana for all clusters~~
+- Use SSD or ordinary HDD for the brokers?
+(Will ask)
 - Fix a separate cluster with terraform and ansible for benchmark nodes